Our Vision

 Hope 4:14 Groups are community-located subsets of Hope Church aimed at personal spiritual growth and Kingdom multiplication for those who are new to, or open to, the Good News of Jesus.
 Our desire is for all involved to experience ‘living water bubbling from within them’ (John 4:14).
 Hope 4:14 Groups start with a minimum of 4 people (2 leaders and 2 apprentice leaders) and will multiply when the group reaches 14 people.

-Our Vision: Hope MCs and ROC
+Our Vision: Hope Community Outreach and ROC

-Focus for 2023
+Focus for 2024

 What We Believe